Jodie and Mario are Workplace Health and Safety Queensland Safety Advocates.

 Jodie and Mario visit Queensland businesses and community groups to share their story.
 They hope to encourage Queenslanders to take quad bike safety seriously and understand the impacts an injury can have on workers, colleagues, family and friends.

-Before riding a quad bike make sure you, your workers and your family have had formal training, always wear a helmet, use the right sized quad bike and never ride double.
+"Just to stop one family from going through what we did is something we hope to achieve.
+Before riding a quad bike make sure you, your workers and your family have had formal training, always wear a helmet, use the right sized quad bike and never ride double."